 As such, women journalists in the Philippines face similar challenges with their fellow journalists of other genders when reporting about sensitive issues in the country.
-These challenges of course include threats of violence or being labelled as communist sympathizers.
+These challenges include threats of violence or being labelled as communist sympathizers.

-While the presidential task force is very proactive in providing "good practices" to journalists such as those mentioned in the "Handbook on Personal Security Measures for Media Practitioners" authored by PTFoMS, media outlets are also encouraged to formulate additional strategies in facing these challenges.
+While the presidential task force is very proactive in providing "good practices" to journalists through seminars, workshops and various publications such as the "Handbook on Personal Security Measures for Media Practitioners" authored by PTFoMS, media outlets are also encouraged to formulate additional strategies in facing these challenges.